alex-lt-kong/the-nitty-gritty/c-cpp/common/03_disassembly/README.md

             20c0 68617261 63746572 732e006c 6f6e6753  haracters..longS
             20d0 7472696e 673a2000                    tring: .
         ```
-    1. But what if we try to disassemble the `.rodata.str1.8` section?
-Say,
+    1. But what if we try to disassemble the `.rodata` section?
+Say, we run:
-    we run:
     `objdump --disassembler-options "intel" --disassemble --no-show-raw-insn --section .rodata.str1.8 <binary-file>`?
         * `objdump` will disassemble it to legit-looking non-sense:
         ```